Sedoxxx/message_broker_system/README.md

 2. **Throughput**: Pipes-and-filters processes computationally intensive tasks faster, whereas RabbitMQ offers moderate throughput suitable for asynchronous messaging workloads.

-3. **Scalability**: RabbitMQ supports distributed scaling across machines, making it ideal for decoupled systems.
+3. **Scalability**: Our message broker system supports distributed scaling across machines, making it ideal for decoupled systems.
 Pipes-and-filters is limited to the resources of a single machine but excels in high-performance, real-time processing.

 ### Summary
-The RabbitMQ-based system is better for distributed and fault-tolerant applications, while the pipes-and-filters system is optimal for CPU-intensive, real-time workloads.
+Our message broker system is better for distributed and fault-tolerant applications, while the pipes-and-filters system is optimal for CPU-intensive, real-time workloads.
 The choice depends on workload requirements and system scalability needs.

 ## Troubleshooting